Ford Mustang Mach-E boot space, seating & practicality

 |Length||Width||Height||Boot volume (seats up/down)|

 As it's intended for family-car duties, it's no surprise to find the Mustang Mach-E is fairly spacious and practical inside.
-It may not quite trump pure-electric rivals from Volkswagen and Skoda in this respect, but some may be happy to sacrifice a bit of outright capacity for those eye-catching exterior lines.
+It may not quite trump other electric SUVs from Tesla and Skoda in this respect, but some may be happy to sacrifice a bit of outright capacity for those eye-catching exterior lines.

 Ford Mustang Mach-E interior space, storage & comfort

 A roomy interior is one of the chief benefits of electric cars, as they don't need an intrusive transmission tunnel running down the middle of the cabin that robs occupants of foot space.
 A flat floor means the Mustang Mach-E has no problem seating three adults in comfort in its rear seats, while headroom is plentiful up front and in the back, too.
 Practicality hasn't been forgotten about and the car's well thought-out interior is filled with clever storage spaces – particularly in the centre console.